ChrisJonathan22/Book-App/README.md

 5) You can also delete users by searching for their username.

-Instruction to run the App:
+Instructions to run the App:

 You need to have the Angular Cli and Node running on your device.